-- In principle the ladies (Cat.
-C) start before the men (Cat.
-B), younger men (Cat.
-A) to start last.
-The jury may decide differently only if advantageous for C and B. - Within Categories older classes start before the younger ones. - Start order Second Run: - Following the "Bibo-Rule" the fastest 5 racers from the first run in each 5year class - start first in reverse order, the other racers follow in the order of their first run times.
+- In Super G, GS and Alpine Combined, if two separate courses are organized, the ladies (Cat.
+C) will start first on their course.
+The jury may decide differently only if advantageous for C. The Jury will also decide if the largest category starts first or the two smaller categories start first. - Within Categories older classes start before the younger ones. - Start order Second Run: - Following the "Bibo-Rule" the fastest 5 racers from the first run in each 5year class - start first in reverse order, the other racers follow in the order of their first run times.